ahl27/ahl27.github.io/_posts/2024-01-11-randomforest.md

 So our Gini Gain is 143/405, which is about 0.353.
 By maximizing the Gini Gain, we'll consistently pick split points that reduce the
 Gini Impurity as much as possible.
 This is because the maximizing the Gini Gain corresponds to picking split points wherein the
 Gini Impurity of the child nodes is smallest relative to the Gini Impurity of the parent.

 To illustrate this, if we had picked a partition that split our nodes into `{A, A, B, C, C | A, A, B, C}`, the Gini Impurity of the child nodes would be 9/25 for the left and 6/16 for the right.
 Our Gini Gain would be `52/81 - [(5/9)(9/25) + (4/9)(6/16)] = 223/810 = 111.5/810`, which is about 0.275.
 This is a worse score than our previous example, and it corresponds to a case where the elements of the set are much less well separated.

 Let's get back to coding.
-The first step was making a function to calculate the optimal way to split for a given variable.
-I chose
-Fortran for this, since matrix operations are a little easier to write in Fortran.
+The first step was making a function to calculate the Gini Impurity of a vector of classes.
+I chose Fortran for this, since matrix operations are a little easier to write in Fortran.

 ```fortran